bernardocarvalho/MARTe2-demos-padova/README.md

 ## Setting up environment

-It is assumed that a clean CentOS 7 installation is being used (https://www.centos.org/download/).
+It is assumed that a clean CentOS/AlmaLinux 9 installation is being used (https://almalinux.org/get-almalinux).

 Alternatively, there is also a Dockerfile available (see below).